fulopkovacs/rsa-chatbot-client-react/README.md

 yarn run
 ```

 ## Deployment

-Unfortunately we have to build and commit the `dist` folder to enable static site deployments on Digital Ocean.
+Unfortunately we have to build and commit the `dist` folder to enable static
+site deployments on Digital Ocean.

+Luckily, we configured GitHub Actions to build the project and commit the `dist`
+directory automatically when we're pushing to something to `main`, or targeting
+`main` in a pull request.